IlyaSesyunin/alser_tests/README.md

-# alser_tests
-Autotesting of the alser.kz online store
+# Autotesting of the online store technodom.kz